Covariate Adjustment Cannot Hurt: Treatment Effect Estimation under Interference with Low-Order Outcome Interactions: Large Sample Properties

-Theorem~\ref{thm: vimvar} shows that the VIM-SNIPE estimator is not only asymptotically unbiased (Corollary~\ref{coro: unbias_vim}), but also attains asymptotic variance no larger than that of the unadjusted SNIPE estimator.
-The theorem also shows that VIM-SNIPE is optimal within our class of general covariate-adjusted SNIPE estimators parameterized by $\bs \theta$.
-This result provides a theoretical guarantee for using the maximized-improvement framework: while naive regression adjustments may inflate variance, the VIM-SNIPE estimator ensures that covariates can only help, never hurt, asymptotically.
+Theorem~\ref{thm:vimvar} shows that $\VIM$ attains asymptotic variance no larger than that of $\SNIPE$.
+The theorem also shows that $\VIM$ is optimal within our class of general covariate-adjusted estimators parameterized by $\bs \theta$.
+This result provides a theoretical guarantee for using the maximized-improvement framework: while naive regression adjustments may inflate variance, $\VIM$ ensures that covariates can only help, never hurt, asymptotically.